-While much of the focus of unlimited vacation has been on employees, there are some unique benefits for employers too.
-According to Project Time Off, each year there is $224 billion dollars in liability for American companies due to unused vacation time.
-When a company doesn’t have to track unused vacation time, this can save as much as $1,898 per employee.
+While much of the focus of unlimited vacation has been on benefits to employees, there are some unique rewards for employers too.
+Each year there are billions of dollars in liability for American companies due to unused vacation time.
+When a company doesn’t have to track unused vacation time, this can save on the cost per employee.

-Unlimited vacation supports greater wellness in employees and their dependents, which can indirectly reduce the cost for other benefits such as health insurance, disability insurance, and employee assistance programs.
-Employees can easily take the time off they need for personal needs, such as heading to the doctor or dentist for routine care.
-They will be less likely to call out sick because they are able to take breaks when needed, and this helps increase productivity levels for the entire company.
+Unlimited vacation supports greater wellness in employees and their dependents, which can indirectly reduce the cost of other benefits such as health insurance, disability insurance, and employee assistance programs.
+Employees can easily take time off to address personal needs, such as heading to the doctor or dentist for routine care.
+They will be less likely to call in sick because they can take breaks when needed, and this helps increase productivity levels for the entire company.

-Vacation time can also be used to pursue professional development and furthering educational levels.
+Vacation time can also be used for pursuing professional development and furthering educational levels.
 They can take time off to study for exams and complete class projects.
 If they have to travel for educational purposes, they can do so freely.
-This is especially appealing to career changers and the youngest generation of employees who place a great deal of value on learning and flexible schedules over working time.
+It is especially appealing to career changers and the youngest generation of employees who place a higher value on learning and flexible schedules than working time.

-Whether your company chooses to introduce an unlimited vacation policy or not is dependent upon your business objectives.
-But take heed, more companies are offering this employee benefit now, which could lure your employees away to competitors.
+Whether your company chooses to introduce an unlimited vacation policy or not is dependent on your business objectives.
+But take heed, more companies are now offering this employee benefit, which could lure your employees away to competitors.